Chapter 8:Field Interlinkage

 In the project information model, selecting a partner type automatically filters the available options for project external partners.

 In our expense management module, we've defined project external partners.
 If a new partner type is added, the selectable range for project external partners should change accordingly after selecting this partner type.
-To achieve this, we use the domain
+To achieve this, we use the domain attribute concept.
+In simple terms, data displayed in a relation field is filtered based on the domain attribute value.

 @Field.Enum